frontend-hour/frontend-hour/system-design/README.md

 - https://www.freecodecamp.org/news/systems-design-for-interviews - Great article - System Design Interview Questions – Concepts You Should Know
 ## Eventual vs Strong Consistency in Distributed Databases

+### Eventual Consistency
+> Whenever we use multiple replicas of a database to store data and let’s say a write request comes to one of the replicas.
+In such a situation, Databases had to discover a strategy to make this write request at one replica reach other replicas so that they all could also write data of the request and become consistent.

+> Consistency here means that a read request for an entity made to any of the nodes of the database should return the same data.
+> Eventual consistency makes sure that data of each node of the database gets consistent eventually.
+Time taken by the nodes of the database to get consistent may or may not be defined.

+> Data getting consistent eventually means it will take time for updates to reach other replicas.
+So what?
+> This implies that if someone reads from a replica which is not updated yet (since replicas are updated eventually) then it may return stale data.

+### Strong Consistency
+> It says data will get passed on to all the replicas as soon as a write request comes to one of the replicas of the database.
+> But during the time these replicas are being updated with new data, response to any subsequent read/write requests by any of the replicas will get delayed as all replicas are busy in keeping each other consistent.

+> As soon as they become consistent, they start to take care of the requests that have come at their door.